sys-bio/antimony/doc/AntimonyTutorial.md

  J0.S1.seg3.b2 = {685, 1118}
 ```

-Note that to preserve continuity, the 'position' side of each segment is the same as the 'reaction' side of the next segment.
+Note that to preserve continuity, the 'species_pos' side of each segment is the same as the 'reaction' side of the next segment.

 If multiple arcs and segments exist, they can be combined: